 Polycrystalline solar panels

 The manufacturing process for polycrystalline solar panels is less expensive and still efficient.
 These panels use melted silicon that is then poured and cut into perfect squares.
 Although polycrystalline panels are fairly efficient, they rarely match the efficiency of monocrystalline panels.
 In addition, they don’t perform as well as in low-light or high-heat conditions.
 They are usually larger, and their blue color is often considered less aesthetically pleasing than monocrystalline and thin-film panels.

 Unlike other solar panels, thin-film solar panels are not made of silicon.
 They use alternative photovoltaic materials such as cadmium telluride (CdTe), amorphous silicon (a-Si), copper indium gallium selenide (CIS/CIGS), or organic photovoltaic cells (OPC).
 Although less efficient than monocrystalline and polycrystalline solar panels, they are easy to manufacture and can be attached to a flexible substrate, which broadens their applications.
 However, they have large space requirements, which is often not practical for roof layouts.
 They also degrade more quickly.

-What are the best solar panels for your home?
+What are the most efficient solar panels for your home?

 Choosing the best solar panels for your home depends on what you value the most.
 While the materials used in manufacturing solar panels govern their characteristics, there is a lot of variety from panel to panel.
 To make an informed decision, look closely at the manufacturer’s efficiency ratings, warranties and other design elements that may affect their performance and installation.

-At POWERHOME Solar, we use only monocrystalline solar panels that are American made and come with a 30-year power production warranty.
-We want to give you the best now, because you will have the most satisfaction (and production) in the long run.
+At POWERHOME SOLAR, we use only monocrystalline solar panels that are American-made and come with a 30-year power production warranty.
+We want to give you the most efficient panels now, because you will have the most satisfaction (and production) in the long run.
 To determine the size of solar panel system that works best for your home, we’ll be happy to talk to you.